abcdec/MinFFS/README.md

 ### Toolset Versions

-As of Nov 1, 2015, MinFFS binary distribution is built by the following toolsets versions.
+As of Nov 15, 2015, MinFFS binary distribution is built by the following toolsets versions.

   - MinGW-w64 5.2.0
   - wxWidgets 3.0.2
   - Boost 1.58
   - Unicode NSIS 2.46.5
   - AutoIt v3.3.14.2
+  - Doxygent 1.8.10

 ## Contact